Last updated on November 19th, 2019 at 02:41 pm

 - We used American Canoe Adventures as our outfitter.
 If you bring your own kayak or canoe, you can arrange shuttle service through them.

 - This blogger has excellent advice for those planning a longer camping trip, including where you can buy food along the way.

 - Interested in joining a group outing that provides support, transportation and camaraderie?
-PaddleFlorida.org has a Suwanee paddling/camping trip Oct.
-22-27, 2015.
-Price is reasonable and organization has a great track record.
+PaddleFlorida.org organizes Suwanee trips every winter.
+In the past, the Sierra Club has also run Suwanee trips.

 Camping and cabins in Suwanee River country

 We stayed in terrific cabins in Stephen Foster Folk Culture Center State Park, where there are also highly rated campsites.
 Reservations are through ReserveAmerica.